FamousArchives/famous-metrics/README.md

 This module tracks metrics data related to usage of Famo.us tools.
 This module exposes three interfaces:

-* getTinfoil: Returns true if the user has not opted into tracking and false if they have.
+* getTracking: Returns true if the user has opted into tracking and false if they have opted out.

-* setTinfoil: Accepts an email address and a callback.
+* setTracking: Accepts an email address and a callback.
 The email will be hashed and included with tracking information.
 If you pass in false instead of an email or no email string, then tracking is disabled.

 * track: Accepts a string with the name of the event and any additional data to be tracked.
-Will print a warning to the console if the user has not opted into famous.
+Will return an error in the callback if user has not opted into tracking

 License
 -------